 - botanical gardens, and anthurium and orchid farms

-- a portion of our island's 175 mile ancient coastal trail has right along Kalani's coastal frontage, that in ancient times connected our preserved heiau (temple) and halau (school) sites with other heritage places, including area villages (Kalapana, Kehena, Opihikao, Pohoiki, Kapoho) and parks (Hawaii Volcanoes NP, MacKenzie, Ahalanui thermal springs).
+- a portion of our island's 175 mile ancient coastal trail is right along Kalani's coastline. in ancient times connected our preserved heiau (temple) and halau (school) sites with other heritage places, including area villages (Kalapana, Kehena, Opihikao, Pohoiki, Kapoho) and parks (Hawaii Volcanoes NP, MacKenzie, Ahalanui thermal springs).
 For more information about the trail, click here.